 More adventurous children can soar high in the sky on Skyrider flying swing ride, race down the Splash Falls waterslides or fall from the sky on Dragon Drop.
 Step aboard the Savanna Express for a journey through the African wilderness, twist and turn on the Little Dipper or plunge into Splash Falls on a rubber dinghy.
 For gentler thrills, there’s endless funfair tradition to enjoy, including the carousel, Lightwater Express train, Ladybird ride and Vintage Car Rally.

-Thrill-seekers can still enjoy a ride on the Eagles Claw, Splash Falls, Skyrider, Powder Kegs and The Flying Cutlass.
+Older children can still enjoy a ride on the Splash Falls, Skyrider, Powder Kegs and The Flying Cutlass.

 The Ultimate